AngelMunoz/Recetron/README.md

 If I ever finish this project (will update this line) it will be somewhat a recipe keeper I plan to host it on [Firebase], [Heroku] and [MongoDB Atlas]

+> ### Updated opinion so far?
+>
+> Blazor it's somewhat a csharpilized react? it feels react'ish on some parts and even angular'ish on others but this is for sure made for C# devs as a primarily Javascript dev  I feel like I'm writing a lot of code for moreless the same result if I add typescript I can start getting typesafety without losing the vast javascript ecosystem where a lot  of the problems of the web are likely to be solved and not "yet to be discover"
+>
+> - I like it but I still need to do more work with it to see if I could actually swap it for Javascript

+> ### Updated opinion so far x2?
+>
+> I've been playing with [Bolero](https://fsbolero.io) as well which is an F# version built on top of Blazor and this is quite an experience.
+Blazor by itself doesn't really give me too much benefits compared to other UI frameworks you can always argue that Fullstack Javascript/Typescript is somewhat equivalent to Fullstack C#/F# so depending on your needs you might or might not get any advantage by choosing one or another tool.
+Either F# or C# actually work nicely and after some time using and practicing with Blazor/Bolero I feel you can actually start trying to go FullStack C#/F# in production apps if you want to check the F# version you can do so [Here](https://github.com/AngelMunoz/Frandadin) with C# I'm worrying most of the time about runtime errors and unexplicable stack traces in the case of F# I don't worry about runtime stuff but rather amount of time spent on fitting nicely into MVU architecture in the end I think both timewise match up with F# getting an edge for correctness...
+So yeah!
+I Like Blazor/Bolero and I could actually start leaving some Javascript work (not everything) behind over this depending on the project and requirements :)

 ## Development
 Just clone and add your `appsettings.Development.json` to your `wwwroot` directory on the web project to add your local values like your local API (if you're working with other API)